This guide will teach you everything you need to know about BuzzSumo.

 This is especially powerful for authors that write for multiple websites.

-For example, I noticed that I got a link from CrazyEgg a few days ago:
+For example, some time ago I noticed that I got a link from CrazyEgg:

 And when I clicked on the author’s name in BuzzSumo, I noticed that he wrote for A LOT of different marketing and online business blogs: